status-im/status-go/_docs/app-metrics.md

 - Batch ID
 - Time since last session
 - Time since last data message sent

+For any data to be collected and shared, it needs to meet the rules set in the validator script.
+By policy of Status' Core Contributors, rules set in the validator script need to be assessed as posing a non-existent to low threat by being in:
+- local storage over time **(Specify what worst case can be and when this occurs)**
+- aggregated storage from Status over time

 ### What will never be shared
 No data will be shared unless you opt-in.
 Furthermore, Status commits to never collect identifiable data in its broadest sense.
 This means that we will never collect anything that we believe can be linked back to you.
 Including but not limited to: